Inspiring awe and wonder since 1986

 You, of course, will bring with you your own stories, narratives and experiences which will influence the way you encounter these artworks in the forest.
 We hope you enjoy them now and come back again soon – either in another season (as these sculptures enjoy ever-changing visual contexts) or to see the new works as they appear over the next phase of commissioning.

 The FODST provides opportunities for artist professional development by commissioning artists at crucial stages in their careers.
 The Trust’s expertise in selecting and commissioning artists at early stages in their careers is nationally recognised as significant and vital to their subsequent international careers.
 For example, David Nash created his first Dome in the forest in 1986, he then went onto create them across the world.

 In 2016, the Trust has installed two new temporary artworks and two more permanent works following support from Forestry Commission and major investment from Arts Council England, Esmee Fairbairn Foundation, and the Gloucestershire Environmental Trust.

 The Sculpture Trail is Owned and managed by the Forestry Commission.
 The Forest of Dean Sculpture Trust is a registered charity no.1059078 that raises money to commission new artworks.
-The charity is governed by a board of voluntary trustees: Nicholas Bury (Chair), Paul Harper (Vice-Chair), Phil Morton (Treasurer), Glynn Williams, Sarah Bowden, Joanna Greenhill, Jo Volley, Andrew Stonyer and John de la Cour.
+The charity is governed by a board of voluntary trustees: Nicholas Bury (Chair), Sarah Bowden (Vice-Chair & Acting Treasurer), Glynn Williams, Joanna Greenhill, Jo Volley, Andrew Stonyer and Geoff Morrow.
 The commissions of the Trust are overseen by Project Director Cathy Mager.

-Gloucester University Library holds a small archive collection on the Forest of Dean Sculpture Trail, to find out more visit their website.
+The University of Gloucestershire library holds the archive of the Forest of Dean Sculpture Trail, to find out more visit their website.